How to lose weight with whole dairy foods

 You know that fat free dairy – cheese and milk – that you buy because it’s got fewer calories and helps you to lose weight?
 Well, maybe you should know more about what you’re drinking and eating, and weight loss science.

 Skim milk (fat free milk) is a byproduct of butter processing.
 Before World War II, it wasn’t sold in stores.
 The watery stuff left over from turning cream into butter was discarded.
-If not discarded then fed to chickens, hogs, and calves.
+If not discarded then it was stuff fed to chickens, hogs, and calves.
 It was a cheap, protein-rich replacement for animal feed as a way of cutting costs.
 It was not considered anything humans would want to drink.

 That changed when dairy producers capitalized on their success selling milk to Uncle Sam during World War II.
 Emboldened by their success with selling the hog slop to the government, they created postwar marketing to sell skim milk to housewives to serve to their families as a healthier alternative to whole milk.